noxrepo/sdn-debugger/README.md

-This repository has been superceded by (STS)[http://ucb-sts.github.com/sts/]
+This repository has been superseded by [STS](http://ucb-sts.github.com/sts/)